 RECIPROCAL BORROWING POLICY

-Current students, employees and emeritus faculty of one publicly funded B.C. post-secondary institution are granted on-site borrowing privileges at another B.C. post-secondary institution library, free of charge, and that permission is reciprocated.
+Current students, employees and emeritus faculty of one publicly funded or non-profit B.C. post-secondary institution are granted on-site borrowing privileges at another B.C. post-secondary institution library, free of charge, and that permission is reciprocated.

 Members of the local community are granted on-site borrowing at a post-secondary library for a fee or free of charge.

 Students & employees of one post-secondary educational institution are granted on-site borrowing privileges at another post-secondary library for a fee.

 Students & employees of one post-secondary institution are granted on-site borrowing privileges at another post-secondary library free of charge, but that privilege is not reciprocated by the borrower’s institutional library.

 CPSLD members agree to the principle of reciprocal borrowing between libraries for students,employees and emeritus faculty, and will implement the practice of reciprocal borrowing if possible & within the mandate of the institution.

 Students, employees and emeritus faculty must present proof that they are current students, employees or emeritus faculty of their home institution when borrowing materials from another institution library.
 Reciprocal borrowers are registered at the lending library according to the lending library’s practice (e.g. expiry date established by lending library).

 Loan policies, e.g. types of items loaned, number of items, length of borrowing period, of the lending library are followed.
 Materials must be returned to the lending library and will not be cleared from the borrower’s record until they reach the lending library.
 Any costs (for overdue fines, damaged or lost materials) are paid by the borrower to the lending library.

 As of September 2008, all libraries have confirmed the information below is correct.